eodms-sgdot/py-eodms-rapi/docs/index.rst

 Support
 -------

-If you have any issues or questions, please contact the EODMS Support Team at `nrcan.eodms-sgdot.rncan@canada.ca <mailto:nrcan.eodms-sgdot.rncan@canada.ca?subject=EODMS RAPI Client>`_.
+If you have any issues or questions, please contact the EODMS Support Team at `eodms-sgdot@nrcan-rncan.gc.ca <mailto:eodms-sgdot@nrcan-rncan.gc.ca?subject=EODMS RAPI Client>`_.

 Acknowledgements
 ----------------